 Riverwalk helps families and raises funds for vital therapies, aids and equipment for a child or adult with brain injury or developmental disability.
-Over the last 5 years, more than $2M has been raised through The Developing Foundation's facilitated fundraising programs.
+Over the last several years, more than $2M has been raised through The Developing Foundation's facilitated fundraising programs.

 Sponsor a child or young person

 Overcoming or minimising the impact of brain injury or developmental disability often requires intensive and extensive therapies, and specialised aids and equipment.
 To meet and sponsor our young heroes, please go to our family appeals pages or follow this link.

 What is Riverwalk?

 Riverwalk is a 5km charity walk which is held at Orleigh Park West End in September during Disability Action Week.
 It is designed to help families caring for a loved one with brain injury raise funds for specialised therapies and equipment by building around them a team of supporters that help them achieve their goals.